SpoddyCoder/SpoddyCoiner/README.md

 ### Tools

-The SpoddyCoiner Addon menu has a number of useful tools...
+The SpoddyCoiner extension menu has a number of useful tools...

 * #### Refresh Selected Cells
     * Refreshes the `SPODDYCOINER` functions in the selected cells